 How do I redeem my voucher and for which travel dates is it valid?
 Are there blackout dates?

 To redeem your voucher, simply reach out to Beyond the Map as instructed in your confirmation email, and be sure to provide your order number.
-Voucher is valid for travel between February 1, 2021 until February 1, 2022 with the exception of listed blackout dates.
+Voucher is valid for travel between June 1, 2021 until December 31, 2021 and January 10, 2022 until December 31, 2022 with the exception of listed blackout dates.
 The operator recommends requesting your desired dates at least 60 days prior to departure in order to coordinate the logistics of your trip.
 Requests within the 60 day period may still be requested but may have a lower chance of being approved.
 Please wait for confirmation from Beyond the Map before making your travel arrangements.

 The following blackout periods apply, however, these dates could be available with enough advance notice and for a supplemental fee.
 Please contact our Adventures Team if you’d like to explore pricing and availability for one of the date ranges below: